-Degree requirements are established by the faculty on recommendation from the School of Education, the Director of Graduate Study, and the Academic Standards Committee.
-All counseling tracks require a minimum of eight (8) units of graduate credit with the standard course of study being twelve (12) units of graduate credit, which must be taken for letter grades.
+Degree requirements are established by the faculty on recommendation from the School of Education, the Dean of Graduate Studies, and the Academic Standards Committee.
+The program requires a minimum of fifteen (15) units of graduate credit.
 No P/F grades are permitted unless a course is mandatory P/F. Unless otherwise noted in the course description, courses are valued at 1 unit each.
 A unit of credit is equivalent to 4 semester hours or 6 quarter hours.
 Up to two (2) units of independent study may be applied toward the degree.
 Professional dispositions and expectations must be met in addition to course requirements.

 No more than two courses with C grades, or a maximum of two (2) units of C grades, may be counted toward a degree, subject to School approval.
 Grades of D and F are not used in meeting graduate degree requirements but are computed in the cumulative grade average.